MicrosoftDocs/azure-docs/articles/storage/solution-integration/validated-partners/data-management/komprise-quick-start-guide.md

 - Information on access time can identify:
   - Files you need to cache on-premises or store on fast file service
   - Files you can archive to blob storage
-- Information on top users, groups, or shares can determine the order of the migration and the most impacted group within the organization to assess business impact migration will have
+- Information on top users, groups, or shares can determine the order of the migration and the most impacted group within the organization to assess business impact
-- Number of files, or capacity per file type can determine type of stored files and if there are any possibilities to clean up the content, reduce the migration effort, and reduce the cost of the target storage
+- Number of files, or capacity per file type can determine type of stored files and if there are any possibilities to clean up the content.
+Cleaning up will reduce the migration effort, and reduce the cost of the target storage
 - Number of files, or capacity per file size can determine the duration of migration.
-Large number of small files will take longer to migrate than small number of large files even though it will consume the same capacity
+Large number of small files will take longer to migrate than small number of large files

     :::image type="content" source="./media/komprise-quick-start-guide/komprise-analyze-1.png" alt-text="Analysis by file type and access time":::